rust-lang/book/nostarch/chapter01.md

 First, Rust style is to indent with four spaces, not a tab.

 Second, `println!` calls a Rust macro.
-If it called a function instead, it would be entered as `println` (without the `!`).
+If it had called a function instead, it would be entered as `println` (without the `!`).
 We’ll discuss Rust macros in more detail in Chapter 19.
 For now, you just need to know that using a `!` means that you’re calling a macro instead of a normal function, and that macros